adent11/SCARA-Electromagnetic-Arm/README.md

 [Servo Bracket](https://cvilleschools.onshape.com/documents/575ef6b5b2807b09a30dcc8b/w/4e40a84d3513593e765af328/e/250a50aca4f88581c475a6ac)
 <br/>
 This week I designed the bracket that will hold the servo and prevent the leverage of the arm from breaking the servo.
 It was fairly simple to do; I just had to look up where the use/project feature was.
 My goal for next week is to design the first arm.

+#### Code (Georgia):
+ This week I created a second version of the pseudocode with further specifications (Pseudocode 2).
+While working on this, I realized that in order to progress further with creating the code I would have to find a working formula for the kinematics of the arm (converting x,y grid coordinates into servo angles) so that's my goal for week two.

+ ### Week 2